Skip to main content

 Create a Kerberos keytab file for service principal hive/orange1@PL.
 In our example, we create a keytab file hive-orange1.keytab.

-For accessing Kerberized HDFS, the user should create a keytab file with a user principal.
-For example, we can create a keytab file hive.keytab for principal hive@PL.
+Create another keytab file with a user principal.
+In our example, we can create a keytab file hive.keytab for principal hive@PL.

-Copy all keytab files in the directories key and timeline-key.
+Copy all keytab files in the directories hive/key and timeline/key.

 • rangeradmin.keytab with admin service principal rangeradmin/orange1@PL